bemafred/sky-omega-public/docs/two_paths_singularity_en_old.md

 | **Personalization**           | Limited                               | Deeply integrated and contextual            |
 | **Control**                   | Retrospective                         | Prospective                                 |
 | **Trajectory**                | Fire-and-forget                       | Evolve-and-reflect                          |

 ---

-## 🧨 Why LLMs Cannot Truly Code – and What Sky Omega Does Differently

-LLMs generate code-shaped text.
-But they do not develop software.

-- They lack **intent**.
-- They lack **causal continuity**.
-- They forget what they just did.
-- They cannot self-correct meaningfully without external feedback.

-Sky Omega was born from this exact insight:
-> True software creation demands **memory**, **reasoning**, **modularity**, and **grounded context**.

-By combining:
-- Curated RDF triples
-- Pinned memory and decaying relevance
-- Weighted logic and embeddings
-- Transparent symbolic overlays

-Sky Omega *develops*.
-It *remembers*.
-It grows with with the developer.

----